Origo (website)

-Origo (stylised as ORIGO, previously as [origo]) is a major Hungarian-language news website founded in 1998 by telecommunications company MATÁV.
-In 2018, Origo was the third most visited Hungarian website.
-Since 2015, Origo has been regularly criticised by the left for its uncritical support of the Fidesz political party.
-Multiple critics described the website as "state-run propaganda", prone to operate with the same keywords for emotional mobilization as other news outlets with close ties to Fidesz.
+Origo, stylised as ORIGO and previously as [origo], is a major Hungarian-language news website founded in 1998 by telecommunications company MATÁV.
+Into the 21st century, Origo soon became one of the most popular and visited news websites in Hungary.
+Until 2018, when it was acquired by the Central European Press and Media Foundation (KESMA) after receiving pressure by Viktor Orbán's government in the previous years and under New Wave Media ownership that also attracted criticism, its original balanced, independent, and reliable reporting shifted into a pro-Orbán, pro-Fidesz, and anti-immigration tone.
+As a result, Origo attracted international criticism, with critics describing it as a state-run propaganda and pro-Russian outlet.

 History

-1998-2001: Foundation and early days
+Foundation and early years (1998–2001)

-Four former Magyar Narancs employees, Péter Nádori, Ferenc Pohly, György Simó and Balázs Weyer decided to start an online news website.
+Four former Magyar Narancs employees, namely Péter Nádori, Ferenc Pohly, György Simó, and Balázs Weyer, decided to start an online news website.
 After contacting other media publishers such as Népszabadság, they were eventually given funds for the website by Magyar Telekom (then called MATÁV) in order to popularise internet subscriptions in Hungary.
 Preparations for the website began in May 1997, and it was eventually launched a year later, in December 1998.

 Although Origo only had one real competitor at the time, Index.hu (then called Internetto), its initial readership was underwhelming due to structural issues with the website.
-However, this soon changed as MATÁV's resources weren't as limited as Internetto's, and they also owned the biggest Hungarian search engine at the time, the Altavista-based AltaVizsla.
-They also purchased email provider freemail.hu, further boosting their popularity as Origo were now able to offer a complete news + search engine + email package, something Index were unable to do.
+This soon changed as MATÁV's resources were not as limited as Internetto's, and they also owned the biggest Hungarian search engine at the time, the Altavista-based AltaVizsla.
+They also purchased email provider freemail.hu, further boosting their popularity as Origo were now able to offer a complete news, search engine, and email package, something Index were unable to do.
 In 2000, Nádori was replaced by Weyer as Origo's editor-in-chief.

-2001-2010: The most popular news site in Hungary
+Rise as the most popular news site in Hungary (2001–2010)

 Origo's financial strength meant that they were able to cover the September 11 attacks without any server problems, while Index was constantly struggling with outages.
 This cemented Origo's position as the most popular news site in Hungary for years to come.
 In 2006, Origo's owners, Magyar Telekom (then called T-Online), announced that they were purchasing iWiW, Hungary's largest social media site at the time.
 This allowed for some level of integration between Origo and iWiW, especially after they transferred iWiW over to Origo.
 They also purchased blogging service Blogter.hu, a competitor to Index's blog.hu.
 In 2009, Origo's frontpage was redesigned.